 Whether you’re knee-deep in the water while fishing or spending your days at the beach, you should be able to rely on your Swiss Army knife if the situation arises.
-Below we will go over how your knife will hold up in the water and share a few tips on keeping it in top shape for a lifetime of use.
+Below we will go over how your knife will hold up in the water and share tips on keeping it in top shape for a lifetime of use.

 Are the Electronic Components Waterproof?